Vandise/Interpreters/README.md

   - False
   - Nil
   - Self
+  - Lambda
+  - Array
+    - size
+    - each

 ### Runtime
 User-defined code is useless unless it has a runtime to execute in.
 The Core classes are readily available in the runtime for the user to use.
 It is also where we define all core methods to these classes.